Brighten and Bring Out The Color In Your Photos

 Brighten Your Photos in Photoshop

 Here are the simple steps for brightening your photos, using Adobe Photoshop.
+NOTE: To enlarge screenshots, click on them.

 - Open your photo.